 Through Christ and in Christ, we are spiritual descendants of Abraham.
 No!
 It is not possible for Christians to participate in anti-Semitism.
 We recognize the right of anyone to defend himself, to take the necessary means to protect himself against whatever threatens his legitimate interests.
 But anti-Semitism is inadmissible.
 We are spiritually Semites.17

 The Holy Father said this in Rome while Europe’s most powerful nation had an anti-Semitic government just a few hundred miles to the north.
-The National Jewish Monthlyin January 1939, reported, “The only bright spot in Italy has been the Vatican, where fine humanitarian statements by the Pope have been issuing regularly.”
-The Second Personof the Holy Trinity became incarnate as a Semite.
-In this way Pope Pius XI awakened the Church to her own deepest identity as the New Israel.
+The National Jewish Monthly in January 1939, reported, “The only bright spot in Italy has been the Vatican, where fine humanitarian statements by the Pope have been issuing regularly.”
+The Second Person of the Holy Trinity wore tzitzit.
+In this way Pope Pius XI awakened Holy Mother Church to her own deepest identity as the new Israel.

 Father Louis Bouyer added, “There is nothing in the fundamental, permanent institutions of the Church which is not Jewish in its source.”
 (Fr.
 Louis Bouyer, noted French Hebrew Catholic theologian, in “The Church and the Jewish People,” Inside the Vatican, April 2000.)

 After Kristallnacht,18 in 1938, the American Jewish Congress, the American Jewish Committee, B’nai B’rit, and the Jewish Labor Committee, debated immigration reforms that would help German Jews.
 They decided that, at least for the time being, nothing should be done.
 No parades, demonstrations, or protests.